apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

 * **Resource-based Scheduling** - Support for resource-intensive applications, where-in a application can optionally specify higher resource-requirements than the default, there-by accomodating applications with differing resource requirements.
 Currently, *memory* is the resource requirement supported.

 * **Queue Mapping based on User or Group** - This feature allows users to map a job to a specific queue based on the user or group.

+* **Priority Scheduling** - This feature allows applications to be submitted and scheduled with different priorities.
+Higher integer value indicates higher priority for an application.
+Currently Application priority is supported only for FIFO ordering policy.

 Configuration
 -------------